rebelsky/sams-assorted-musings-reflections/friday-psa.md

 (I don't know current statistics.
 I know that, as of a few years ago, 50% of Grinnell first-year students had *never* drunk alcohol before fall break of their first year at Grinnell.
-I believe that at least a third of Grinnell students do not regularly drink.)
+I believe that at least a third of Grinnell students do not regularly drink; in a recent survey, about 1/4 had either never used alcohol or not used alcohol in the last 30 days.

-I can also tell you that about one third of Grinnell students indicate that they have had no sexual partners over the past year, about one third indicate that they have been monogamous over the past year, and about one third, well, take more risks.
+I can also tell you that slightly more than 30% of Grinnell students indicate that they have had no sexual partners over the past year, slightly more than 30% indicate that they have been monogamous over the past year, and about 37%, well, take more risks.
 (Note for essay: That last statement sounds harsher in writing than it does when spoken.)
 And that's with a fairly broad description of what a sexual partner is.